ICE crackdown creates double-edged campaign issue for Republicans and Democrats

 In the coming months, ICE’s aggressive tactics could undermine Republican support among Latino voters and influence toss-up Senate races in Democratic-leaning states such as Maine and Michigan, Walter said.

-Senator Susan Collins of Maine, the most vulnerable of this year's Republican incumbents, criticized what she considered "excessive" ICE tactics, including wearing masks and targeting immigrants without criminal records, which she said have been ordered by Homeland Security Secretary Kristi Noem.
+Senator Susan Collins of Maine, the most vulnerable of 2026’s Republican incumbents, criticised what she considered “excessive” ICE tactics, including wearing masks and targeting immigrants without criminal records, which she said have been ordered by Homeland Security Secretary Kristi Noem.

-McLaughlin's statement to Reuters cited opinion polls released months before Good's shooting that showed most Americans favoring deportation of people in the country illegally, though one New York Times survey also said most voters thought Trump had gone too far on immigration enforcement.
+Ms McLaughlin’s statement to Reuters cited opinion polls released months before Ms Good’s shooting that showed most Americans favouring deportation of people in the country illegally, though one New York Times survey also said most voters thought Mr Trump had gone too far on immigration enforcement.

-The statement asserted that 70% of those arrested by ICE have been charged with or convicted of crimes, a claim that has been disputed by independent researchers, advocacy groups and journalists.
+The statement asserted that 70 per cent of those arrested by ICE have been charged with or convicted of crimes, a claim that has been disputed by independent researchers, advocacy groups and journalists.

 Democrats could find themselves debating whether to reform ICE or abolish the agency altogether, a question some fear could backfire on the party.